-Whether you're interested in law enforcement, archaeology, history, biology, geology, or astronomy, learning to scientifically analyze data will boost your skill set no matter what career you plan to pursue.
+As a forensic science minor at Truman, you learn how to gather and analyze information about the past using the scientific method.
+Whether you’re interested in law enforcement, archaeology, history, biology, geology, or astronomy, learning to scientifically analyze data will boost your skill set no matter what career paths you pursue.

 Choose Your Own Adventure